 We do not recommend discussing or referring to any previous or ongoing cases of sexual misconduct within the letter, or naming any individuals.
 Naming risks making a university response difficult due to the confidentiality they owe to that employee, if still employed.

-Individual letters are useful but it may be more efficient and effective to gather multiple signatures, for example from your union branch or department or group.
+The form can be used to gather multiple signatures to a letter, which can be linked to from the form.
 It may be useful to ask any union branch you are a member of (e.g. student union, NUS, UCU, UNISON) to encourage signatures or sign themselves.

-Finally, we would very much like to hear the responses you receive.
-Please do contact us via email or twitter (@1752group) to let us know, we hope to be advertising success stories widely to encourage and step up the pressure on the sector.
+We would very much like to hear the responses you receive.
+Please do contact us via email or twitter (@1752group) to let us know.
+We hope to be advertising success stories widely to encourage and step up the pressure on the sector.

 If you would like to support our activism and research work please consider making a donation.
 All donations will be spent only on furthering the strategic aims of The 1752 Group and ending staff-to-student sexual misconduct in higher education.